pantheon-systems/documentation/source/_docs/guides/build-tools/05-update.md

     git push -u origin drupal-8.3.7
     ```

-4. Create a pull request on GitHub, and merge it once you are done testing.
+4. Create a Pull Request on GitHub, and merge it once you are done testing.